|2. Mixing principle|

 Contrary to double shaft paddle mixers the powder is not fluidized in a ribbon mixer.
 The optimal mixing speed is advised by the mixer manufacturer, some trials can however be done at higher or lower speed (provided the drive is able to sustain different speed) in order to verify the influence on the mixing quality and the product properties (in general, lower speed will require a longer mixing time but the product may be less damaged).

 For ribbon mixers, the mixing time is typically 3-5 min.
 Ribbon blenders have the reputation not to be supposed have a short mixing time, which brings some operators to mix 10-15 min.
 If the mix has no particularity (injection of liquid...) such long mixing time should aler the producer that the mixer operation is not optimal.

 The mixer performance, i.e. time to reach a desired homogeneity, is a function of the following operating parameters :

 Figure 2 : Ribbon mixer recommended and max mixing volume

 The ribbon movement has quite some impact on the product being mixed.
-The thrust imposed to the product combined to mixing time that are not very short, usually cause some breakage on the solids processed.
+The thrust imposed to the product combined to mixing times that are not very short, usually cause some breakage on the solids processed.
 Breakage means that the Particle Size Distribution (PSD) will be changed, with creations of some smaller particles due to the breakage of bigger ones.
 The impact can be minimized by validating the exact time required for mixing (Homogeneity) and thus not mix longer without need, and by optimizing the mixing speed to mix as low as possible.
-However, breakage is expected to be higher than in twin shaft paddle mixers.
+However, breakage is expected to be higher than in twin shaft paddle mixers for example.